Chronic low back pain care is broken

 Take Control of Your Pain Care

-If you are tired of being a passive passenger of your pain journey, the Aivo Program is for you.
+If you are tired of being a passive passenger of your pain journey, Aivo's pain management program is for you.
 Your commitment to daily engagement is critical, but you do not need to take this journey alone.
-The Aivo team and your peer group are there to support you.
-Ready to take control?
-Download the app now!
+The Aivo team and your is there to support you.
+To get started, just click the buttons below.

 - Epidemiology of chronic low back pain in US adults: National Health and Nutrition Examination Survey 2009–2010 https://onlinelibrary.wiley.com/doi/full/10.1002/acr.22890 (accessed Oct 5, 2020)